nnamon/ctf101-systems-2015/lessonplan.md

 #### Practical 1: Ping

-The details for the practical in this example may be found on the Pico CTF scoreboard.
+The details and the file for the practical in this example may be found on the Pico CTF scoreboard.

 ```python
 import sys